ibm-cloud-docs/cis/managing-for-security.md

 ```

 ### Obscure non-proxied origin records with non-standard names
 Any records that cannot be proxied through IBM CIS, and that still use your origin IP, such as FTP, can be secured by creating additional obfuscation.
 In particular, if you require a record for your origin that cannot be proxied by IBM CIS, use a non-standard name.
-For example, instead of `ftp.example.com` use `[random word or-random characters].example.com.` This obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addreses.
+For example, instead of `ftp.example.com` use `[random word or-random characters].example.com.` This obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addresses.

 ### Use separate IP ranges for HTTP and non-HTTP traffic if possible
 Some customers use separate IP ranges for HTTP and non-HTTP traffic, thereby allowing them to proxy all records pointing to their HTTP IP range, and to obscure all non-HTTP traffic with a different IP subnet.